taneltorn/CoverHunterFolkERA/README.md

 ## Coarse-to-Fine Alignment Training

+CoverHunter did not include an implementation of the coarse-to-fine alignment training described in the research paper.
+(Liu Feng confirmed to me that his employer considers it proprietary technology).
+But it did include this script which apparently could be useful as part of an implementation we could build ourselves.
 The command to launch the alignment script that CoverHunter included is:

 `python3 -m tools.alignment_for_frame pretrained_model data/covers80/full.txt data/covers80/alignment.txt`